Lamaq-Mujpurwala/genetic-programming-pytorch/README.md

 # 🧬 Evolving Neural Network Crossover Operators using Genetic Programming

+> ⚠️ **NOTE: This repository is a Work In Progress.**
+> The codebase is currently under **active refactoring** and may contain inline debug logic, hardcoded parameters, and loosely structured files.
+> Initial experiments have been conducted **only on the Wine dataset**.
+Support for additional datasets (e.g., CIFAR-10, Higgs, etc.) will be added in upcoming commits.

+---

-This project is a **from-scratch implementation** of the research paper on *GP-evolved crossover operators for Genetic Algorithms optimizing Neural Network weights*.
+This project is a **from-scratch implementation** of a research paper on *GP-evolved crossover operators for Genetic Algorithms optimizing Neural Network weights*.
 It explores how **Genetic Programming (GP)** can evolve **custom crossover operators** to enhance **Genetic Algorithms (GA)** for training neural networks — combining deep learning and evolutionary computation.

 > ⚠️ This repository is not a reproduction, but an **independent re-implementation and analysis** of the methodology from the referenced research.